tytydraco/yessleep/out/I_didnt_follow_the_rules_Now_someone_is_coming_in_and_out_of_our_rental_house_while_we_sleep_tormenting_us.md

-I made my way to the back door.
-It was gaping open again.
+I made my way to the back door to find it was wide open again.